Legal

 - A party to any listing, contract, or transaction.

-We do not provide legal, tax, accounting, financial, or real estate advice.
+We do not provide legal, tax, accounting, financial, real estate, title, escrow, closing, or lending services of any kind.
 Anything you read on the Platform — including listings, blog content, glossaries, and tools — is for general informational purposes only.

 3. Listings Are User-Generated Content